 Jenny grew up in New England.
 After graduating with a degree in International Development, she served as an agriculture volunteer in rural Sri Lanka with the Peace Corps.
-This experience showed her the ways deforestation impacts the lives of people in South Asia – particularly women.
+This experience showed her the ways deforestation impacts the lives of people – particularly women.
 Jenny returned to the U.S. and worked for more than a decade to advance sustainable forest management in both North American and Asia.
-Her experience encompassed roles working for the Rockefeller Brothers Fund in NY, The Lyme Timber Company in NH, The Hancock Land Company in ME, the Tropical Forest Trust in Cambodia.
+Her experience encompassed roles with the Rockefeller Brothers Fund in NY, The Lyme Timber Company in NH, The Hancock Land Company in ME and the Tropical Forest Trust in Cambodia.
 Overall, Jenny has more than two decades of experience working at the nexus of conservation, community and culture.
 Jenny holds a Master of Forestry from the Yale School of Forestry and Environmental Studies.
 She and her husband have three children and she is thrilled to have them grow up with the landscape of Maine as their playground.
 Her favorite aspect of her working at FLT is building a strong land trust and advancing conservation in the place she calls home.

 Outreach and Education Coordinator